Doğançay, Mersin

-Doğançay is a small village in Mersin Province, Turkey.
-It is a part of Mezitli district which is a secondary municipality of Mersin.
+Doğançay is a neighbourhood in the municipality and district of Mezitli, Mersin Province, Turkey.
+Its population is 148 (2022).
 It is situated in the Taurus Mountains.
 Its distance to Mersin is 38 km.
-The population is 150 as of 2018.
-The main activity of residents is farming and agricultural activities including growing grapes, olive, pear, and almond.
+The main activity of residents is farming and agricultural activities including growing grapes, olives, pears, and almonds.
 The village is famous for its special grapes.
-Because of the uniqueness of its soil, the grapes become to have a very special taste at the end of the harvest season.
+Because of the uniqueness of its soil, the grapes develop a special taste at the end of the harvest season.